 The little niceties of daily life you still find on Prague’s trams – like when a man gallantly springs to his feet to offer his seat to an older woman – are only halfheartedly enforced on the metro.
 It feels more like a jungle below ground.
 The main metro mores here include informal rules like “don’t make eye contact with strangers,” “don’t talk too much,” “don’t stand in front of the car door when people are getting on and off,” and, whatever you do, “don’t block the escalators.”
 Prague is definitely a “stand to the right, walk to the left” type of city.

 Still, there are enough quirky aspects to Prague’s metro system to make for a fascinating study.
 The stations and lines were largely planned and built in the 1970s and ‘80s by the former communist regime.
 If you know where to look and what to look for, the stations remain a repository of history from a time when, in name at least, all was done for the glory of the working class.
 Prague still lacks a decent museum of communism (the privately run one we have now doesn’t really count).
-If you’d like a taste of life back then, you could do far worse than buy a metro ticket and spend an hour or so rocketing underground.
+If you’d like a taste of life back then, you could do far worse than buy a metro ticket and spend an hour or so rocketing around underground.

 Prague’s metro is relatively small by world standards.
 The system has just three lines (see the map above).
 The lines are distinguished by both letter and color, and the order goes like this: Line A (green), Line B (yellow) and Line C (red).
 There’s no central station, where all three lines meet up.
 Instead, three different stations (Muzeum, Můstek and Florenc) serve as connecting nodes, where two lines cross.
 It’s very efficient and you can quickly cover a lot of ground.

 Confusingly, the letters don’t correspond to the ages of the lines.
-The system was built up piecemeal, starting in the early 1970s, with parts of Line C being the first to go into service, in 1974.
+The system was built piecemeal, starting in the early 1970s, with parts of Line C being the first to go into service, in 1974.
 A few years later, the central stations of Line A were commissioned, followed a few years after that, in the mid-1980s, with parts of Line B.

-The system has inched outward every half-decade or so since those early days, with the opening of many new stations.
+The system has inched outward every half-decade or so since those early days, with the opening of several new stations.
 The last big extension came in 2015, when Line A was prolonged westward from Dejvická to its new terminus at Nemocnice Motol.

 As a short aside, this most-recent build-out had a (temporarily) grievous effect on me as a travel writer (and on every other travel scribe writing about Prague).
 The extension moved the main arrival point to the city for visitors using the airport bus from the Dejvická metro station (where it had been for years) to a new station, Nádraží Veleslavín.
-Dozens of guidebooks were forced to rewrite their Prague transportation chapters or risk being out of date.
+Dozens of guidebooks were forced to rewrite their Prague transport chapters or risk being out of date.

 The three lines have different letters and colors, but more curiously, they also have three distinctly different personalities.

 Line A might be termed the grandest (or even haughtiest) of the three.
-It connects the city’s main medieval attractions, including ancient Prague Castle (metro: Hradčanská), the Lesser Town (Malostranská), Old Town (Staroměstská) and Wenceslas Square (Muzeum).
+It connects the city’s main medieval attractions, including ancient Prague Castle (metro: Hradčanská), the Lesser Town (Malostranská), Old Town (Staroměstská), and Wenceslas Square (Muzeum).
 The names of the stations along this line don’t flirt much with excess or propaganda, but rather stick close to historic or geographic reality.
 A couple of stations even play on Bohemia’s long, rich tradition of religious reform.
 King George of Poděbrady, the 15th-century Hussite king, is honored at metro station Jiřího z Poděbrad, and Hussite preacher Jan Želivský is remembered by the station Želivského.

 The stations along Line A also feature some serious international design cred, including those colorful, Pop-Art-like aluminum tiles (part concave, part convex) that line the underground walls and appear in so many Instagram posts on Prague.
 These were the inspired work of designer Jaroslav Otruba.
 Line A is also the deepest of the three lines, and many stations show off impressively long escalators.
 The station at Náměstí Míru even boasts the longest escalator in the European Union, a whopping 87 meters (285 feet), and has become a tourist attraction in its own right.

-The stations along Line C, with a few exceptions like Vyšehrad (the former “Gottwaldova”), are fairly ho-hum from a design standpoint; their respective glories are reflected instead in the lofty names that the communists originally gave them to promote their ideology (alas, most of the stations were renamed in 1990).
+The stations along Line C, with a few exceptions like Vyšehrad (the former “Gottwaldova” station), are fairly ho-hum from a design standpoint; their respective glories are reflected instead in the lofty names that the communists originally gave them to promote their ideology (alas, most of the stations were renamed in 1990).

 There are a couple standout stations along Line B, such as Anděl, formerly called “Moskevská” to honor the city of Moscow.
 Most of the line, though, is fairly forgettable.
 I challenge anyone to list off the Line B stations from Smíchov, heading west, to its terminus at Zličín in the correct order (and without looking at a map).
 It can’t be done.